anideswandikar1/DataLakeUsageReport/README.md

 The code will take each entry in the Input file, recursively traverse the path and calculate the total size of each location.
 The Output will be written to a csv file with two columns; Path, Size

 # Usage

+DataLakeUsageReportBuilder.ps1 contains the code.
+Run the script using the following format:

 DataLakeUsageReportBuilder.ps1 YourStorageAccountName ContainerName verbose (path...)\input.csv (path...)\output.csv